‘This Is Us’ Season 2 Spoilers: Jack’s Death And The Aftermath Take Center Stage

 The This Is Us Season 2 spoilers are pointing toward a tragic story arc, one that focuses on Jack’s untimely death and the aftermath on his family members.

 As the show rolled toward its first season finale, the question of exactly how Jack (Milo Ventimiglia) died lingered in the air.
-Viewers know that at some point he is going to die and Rebecca is going to move on with Miguel, a family friend in the flashbacks.
+Viewers know that at some point he is going to die and Rebecca is going to move on with Miguel, a family friend in the flashbacks, but the way he died remained a mystery.

 While the details of Jack’s death had been held tight going into the This Is Us finale, the show’s stars had hinted that viewers would finally get a bit of the information they had been waiting for all year.
 Chrissy Metz noted that viewers would get at least some of the answers, hinting that Season 2 of This Is Us is where viewers would really learn about how Jack died and the aftermath of his death.

 “You’re going to have to wait a little bit, but it does answer some really important questions,” Metz told Us Weekly.
 “And not ones that you’re expecting.”